FRINXio/helm-charts/charts/frinx-machine/README.md

 - tested on nodes with Ubuntu

 ## Where to Purchase
-For information regarding sales, visit [frinx.io](https://frinx.io/) or contact us at info@frinx.io
+For information regarding sales, visit [frinx.io](https://frinx.io/)